Captain Underpants and the Preposterous Plight of the Purple Potty People: Plot

 However, Evil George and Evil Harold appear and plan to use the Shrinky-Pig 2000 on George, Harold, and their grandparents, but Harold uses reverse psychology and claims they can go right ahead as they are holding the device backwards.
 Evil George and Evil Harold believe this and turn the Shrinky-Pig 2000 around before activating it, resulting in themselves being shrunk.
-After punishing the evil twins by spanking them, George and Harold's grandparents fly off for a romantic dinner, George and Harold de-hypnotize and shrink Sulu back to normal, and then take Evil George, Evil Harold, and Captain Blunderpants back to their own universe into the Purple Potty.
+After punishing the evil twins by spanking them, George and Harold's grandparents fly off for a romantic dinner, George and Harold de-hypnotize and shrink Sulu back to normal, and then take Evil George, Evil Harold, and Captain Blunderpants back to their own universe.

-Harold states everything had worked out perfectly, but then two policemen arrive to arrest them because they think they are the evil George and Harold who robbed a bank with Captain Blunderpants and stated that it looks like they are going to jail for the rest of their lives.
-A bummed Harold remarks that things cannot get any worse despite George's earlier warnings.
-Suddenly, a robotic pair of pants appears, piloted by Professor Poopypants (who changed his name to Tippy Tinkletrousers at the end of Captain Underpants and the Perilous Plot of Professor Poopypants).
-When the cops laugh at Tinkletrouser's name, he freezes them with his Freeze Beam 4000 and begins chasing George, Harold, Crackers and Sulu.
+Two policemen arrive to arrest George and Harold, mistaking them for the evil versions of themselves.
+Suddenly, a robotic pair of pants appears, piloted by Tippy Tinkletrousers.
+When the cops laugh at his name, he freezes them with his Freeze Beam 4000 and begins chasing George, Harold, Sulu and Crackers.